metehankaygsz/custom_tx_pro_payloads/README.md

 2) Put it on SD card
 3) Plug your SX Pro to your console
 4) Let it do its magic

+(I'm not responsible for any damage on your console)